iltommi/qdb-documentation/source/api/c.rst

 Connecting to multiple nodes within the same cluster
 ----------------------------------------------------

-Although quasardb is fault tolerant, if the client tries to connect to the cluster through a node that is unavailable, the connection will fail.
+Although quasardb is fault-tolerant, if the client tries to connect to the cluster through a node that is unavailable, the connection will fail.
 To prevent that, it is advised to pass a URI string to :func:`qdb_connect` with multiple comma-separated hosts and ports.
 If the client can establish a connection with any of the nodes, the call will succeed.

 .. literalinclude:: ../../../../examples/c/connect_many.c
     :start-after: doc-start-connect